guillaumecherel/TutorialEAForModelling/README-en.md

 *Associated Article: Chérel G., Cottineau C., Reuillon R., 2015, " Beyond Corroboration: Strengthening Model Validation by Looking for Unexpected Patterns ", PLoS ONE 10(9): e0138212. doi:[10.1371/journal.pone.0138212](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0138212)*

-As stated before, knowing that a model can reproduce an observed phenomenon does not ensure its validity, that is to say that we can trust it to explain the phenomenon in other experimental conditions and that its predictions are valid for other parameter values.
-We already established that a way to put a model to the test was to search for the different behaviours it can exhibit.
-The discovery of unexpected behaviours, if they disagree with the experiment or the direct observation of the system it represents, provides us with the opportunity to revise the assumptions of the model or to correct bugs in the code.
-It also holds for the absence of expected pattern discovery, which reveals the incapability of the model to produce such patterns.
-As we test a model and as we revise it, we can obtain a model we can trust more to explain and predict a phenomenon.
+As stated above, knowing that a model can reproduce an observed phenomenon does not ensure its validity, that is to say that we can trust it to explain the phenomenon in other experimental conditions and that its predictions are valid with other parameter values.
+We have already established that one way to test a model is to search for the variety of behaviours it can exhibit.
+The discovery of unexpected behaviours, if they disagree with the experimental data or the direct observation of the system it represents, provides us with the opportunity to revise the assumptions of the model or to correct bugs in the code.
+This principle also holds for the absence of expected pattern discovery, which reveals the inability of the model to produce such patterns.
+As we test a model and as we revise it, we can move toward a model we can trust to explain and predict a phenomenon.

-One can wonder, for instance, if, according to our ant colony model, the closest food source is always exploited before the furthest.
-We decide to search the different patterns that the model generates in terms of time to drain the closest and the furthest food sources.
+One might wonder, for instance, if in our ant colony model the closest food source is always exploited before the furthest.
+Accordingly, we decide to compare the different patterns that the model generates, looing specifically at the amount time the model requires to drain the closest and the furthest food sources.

 As in the previous experiment, we consider a task that runs 10 replications of the model with the same given parameter values and that provides, as its output,